 The balance between customer feedback, internal demands on product and understanding those in the context of your product and business strategy can be incredibly difficult…particularly when you have the situation you describe above.

-We solve this by having a single area where we gather feedback and feature requests from internal teams and our customers.
+We solve this by having a single area where we gather feedback and requests from internal teams and our customers.
 Our internal teams (like sales, customer success, product, leadership etc…) and customers can add, discuss and prioritize requests on an ongoing basis which gives us a dynamic view of demand.

-Understanding priorities is also absolutely key as feature votes alone (or random pieces of feedback coming in through a support team) really don’t tell you much.
+Understanding priorities is also absolutely key as votes alone (or random pieces of feedback coming in through a support team) really don’t tell you much.
 I wrote about why here:

 Finally, we use the information we gather to make data-driven product decisions in the framework of our product & company strategy.
 One of the ways we do this is by understanding who requests are coming from.
 We have extensive reporting so we can see the following with one click: